 Ring + MRP for production

 Ring topology with MRP is the standard for industrial automation.
-Fast failover, simple cabling.
+Ring topology delivers fast switchover and simple cabling.

 Hierarchical for large plants